-The motherboard provides one PCIEX16 slot, one PCIEX1 slot and two 32-bit PCI bus slots.
+The motherboard provides one PCIEX16 slot, two 32-bit PCI bus slots.

 PCI (Peripheral Component Interconnect) Slots

 The PCI slots allow you to insert the expansion cards to meet your needs.
 When adding or removing expansion cards, make sure that you unplug the power supply first.
 Meanwhile,read the documentation for the expansion card to make any necessary hardware or software settings for the expansion card, such as jumpers, switches or BIOS configuration.